michal-niedzwiedzki/pragmatic-cart/README.md

 ## Testing

+1. Make sure you have _XDebug_ installed if you want to produce code coverage report.
+In Ubuntu this is easily done with `sudo apt-get install php-xdebug`.
-1. Install PHPUnit: `lib/composer install`.
+2. Install PHPUnit: `lib/composer install`.
-2. Run unit tests: `vendor/bin/phpunit`.
+3. Run unit tests: `vendor/bin/phpunit`.